 When you are first getting into keeping koi fish, you probably notice a lot of different terms being thrown around to describe the different types and special colorations of koi fish.

 This is because koi breeding is actually an ancient art form that originates from centuries ago at the point of the first ornamental koi’s creation.

 Since koi breeding in the traditional sense has been around for so long, it is understandable that the vocabulary of the art is quite extensive.

 Let’s explore the different words used in the koi varieties identification and see if we can make it a little easier for you to differentiate between each different sub-variety.

-Koi Varieties Explained
+Koi Varieties Identification